Library Policies and Borrowing Privileges

 Cell phones - Cell phones and other electronic devices should be set to a silent mode when entering the library.
 Users are encouraged to use the entrance areas or stairwells for brief, quiet telephone conversations.

 Children - Children under the age of 14 need to be accompanied by a responsible adult, 18 years or older.
-Children are not allowed to use computers and should not be left unattended.
+Children are allowed to use computers as long as there is no demand for computer use.
+Children should not be left unattended.
 If children become noisy and disruptive, they need to be taken out of the library.